neovim/neovim/CONTRIBUTING.md

 ### Coverity

 [Coverity](https://scan.coverity.com/projects/neovim-neovim) runs against the master build.
-If you want to view the defects, just request access at the _Contributor_ level.
-An Admin will grant you permission.
+To view the defects, just request access; you will be approved.

 Use this commit-message format for coverity fixes: